viamrobotics/docs/docs/services/ml/_index.md

 tags: ["data management", "ml", "model training"]
 aliases:
   - /manage/data/deploy-model/
-description: "Deploy Machine Learning models to a machine."
+description: "Deploy Machine Learning models to a machine and use the vision service to detect or classify images or to create point clouds of identified objects."
 icon: "/services/icons/ml.svg"
 # SME: Aaron Casas
 ---